-Supervisors and principals also may require licensed employees to enter into plans including mandatory improvement plans established by state law and individual, monitored and/or directed growth plans established by the State Board of Education, for professional growth and to improving performance.
+Supervisors and principals also may require licensed employees to enter into plans including mandatory improvement plans established by state law and individual, monitored and/or directed growth plans established by the State Board of Education, for professional growth and improving performance.
 (See policy 7811, Plans for Growth and Improvement of Licensed Employees.)
 A performance improvement plan could involve participation in a professional development program or encompass a variety of strategies that are related to professional growth or improving performance.
-To be most effective, the plan should set clear expectations and facilitate clear communication between the evaluator and the evaluatee.